Ormuma-Appointment/OrmumaAppointments/README.md

 # Appointment Application

-This application was built as the third project of the Wild Code School 20 week Full-Stack Developer program as a client project.
+This application was built as the third project of the Wild Code School 20 week Full-Stack Developer program in collaboration with a client.
+Currently we are working on refactoring some of the code and on deploying the app.

 It is an appointment booking application targeting hair dresser salons.